 Economic growth is a little bit like air travel.
 If growth is slow, it can be a bumpy ride with the threat of a recession always looming.
 But if growth is faster, the economy can feel like it is cruising, creating opportunities for more people and more places.
 How does North Carolina's growth stack up?

-You Decide: Should We Worry About Monopolies?
+You Decide: What Should Be Done About Income Inequality?